 - There is a wide range of policies, procedures and handbooks that outline how the programme is delivered and how assessments are conducted.
 The franchising agreement between both institutions (UoS and BUB) is conditioned on abiding by UoS policies, procedures and regulations or those that are approved by UoS.
-To ensure this occurs in practice, a governance structure is adopted that includes boards and committees that monitor and ensure the quality of delivery of all BUB programmes and modules. - BUB disseminates its policies in multiple ways including having them available in a digital format through Blackboard to relevant BUB members.
-Additionally, both students and faculty are introduced to these policies during the orientation period, which was confirmed by both students and faculty during the site visit interviews. - Both summative and formative assessments are used across the programme, with each type serving a specific purpose.
+To ensure this occurs in practice, a governance structure is adopted that includes boards and committees that monitor and ensure the quality delivery of all BUB programmes and modules. - BUB disseminates its policies in multiple ways including having them available in digital format through Blackboard to relevant BUB members.
+Additionally, both students and faculty are introduced to these policies during the orientation period, which was confirmed by both students and faculty during interviews.

+- Both summative and formative assessments are used across the programme, with each type serving a specific purpose.
 While formative assessments are used for developmental purposes, summative assessments are used to indicate learning achievements.
-To assist students in their learning, BUB/UoS embraces clear policies related to feedback on assessment.
-Assessment criteria are also shared with students at the start of the module and through Blackboard, which was confirmed through the input of both faculty and students during the site visit interviews. - BUB and UoS address academic misconduct cases based on a clear process outlined in the Academic Regulations and the Academic Integrity Policy and Academic Misconduct Procedures.
+To assist students in their learning, BUB and UoS embrace clear policies related to feedback on assessment.
+Assessment criteria are also shared with students at the start of the module and through Blackboard. - According to the SER, BUB and UoS address academic misconduct cases based on a clear process outlined in the Academic Regulations and the Academic Integrity Policy and Academic Misconduct Procedure.
 The policy and procedures clearly define all forms of academic misconduct that could occur and apply to all students at BUB and UoS.
 The University also adopts clear policies related to academic appeals and student complaints.
+Interviews with both faculty members and students indicated that both students and faculty members are aware of the academic misconduct practices.